Portland Man Allegedly Made Dog Poop Bomb To Get Back At Friend Who Failed To Return Something He Borrowed

 This is not the first story about an unusual bomb to gain viral attention.
 Last year, a Massachusetts woman dismayed by a thief who had been snagging Amazon packages from porches decided to build a glitter bomb to catch the person in the act.
 As the Patriot Ledger reported, the woman was able to catch the “porch pirate” stealing the booby-trapped package, with the makeshift bomb exploding and leaving a trail of glitter leading to the second floor of their residential building.

-Theft of Amazon and other online ordered packages has risen dramatically along with the rise in online commerce, leaving many police departments struggling to find ways to combat it.
+Theft of Amazon deliveries and other packages online ordered has risen dramatically along with the rise in online commerce, leaving many police departments struggling to find ways to combat it.
 Police in some areas have set up stings using GPS-fitted boxes, bringing them right to the thieves.

 Portland man used dog poop to make bomb, court papers say https://t.co/mssyTnGSP5